-TERM DESCRIPTION bond is acquired or sold.
-Bond Indenture Contract between an entity (institution) and the bondholder/purchaser.
+TERM DESCRIPTION Bond Discount Excess of the face value of a bond over the price for which the Bond Indenture bond is acquired or sold.
+Contract between an entity (institution) and the bondholder/purchaser.
 Bond Mutual Funds Funds that invest in debt securities with a variable net asset value per share.
 Bond Premium Excess amount over the face value of a bond when it is sold or acquired.
 Bond Resolution An agreement between bondholders and the issuer, representing the board action that issued the bonds and setting forth related terms and conditions.
 Also referred to as an indenture agreement.
-Book-value Method Distribution of income among net asset classes in an investment pool by book value of the funds or participants.
+Book Value Method Distribution of income among net asset classes in an investment pool by book value of the funds or participants.
 Budget A financial plan that sets forth the estimated expenses for a financial period and the proposed means to finance them.
 Building A building is a structure that is permanently attached to the land, has a roof, is partially or completely enclosed by walls, and is not intended to be transportable or moveable.
-Building Improvement Building improvements are capital events that materially extend the useful life of a building or increase the value of a building, or both.
-A building improvement should be capitalized as a betterment and recorded as an addition of value to the existing building if the expenditure for the improvement is at the capitalization threshold or the expenditure increases the life or value of the building by 25 percent of the original life period or cost.
+Building Improvement Building improvements are capital events that materially extend the useful life of a building, increase the value of a building, or both.
+A building improvement should be capitalized as a betterment and recorded as an addition of value to the existing building if the expenditure for the improvement is at the capitalization threshold or the expenditure increases the life or value of the building by 25% of the original life period or cost.
 Business-Type Activity (BTA) Those activities financed in whole or in part by fees charged to external parties for goods or services.
 CA Chartered Accountant Capital Assets Includes land, improvements to land, easements, buildings, building improvements, vehicles, machinery, equipment, works of art and historical treasures, infrastructure, and all other tangible or intangible assets that are used in operations and that have initial useful lives extending beyond a single reporting period.
 Capital Lease Asset Lease that substantially transfers the benefits and risk of ownership of property to the lessee and meets certain specified recognition criteria.
 Capital Lease Obligation Obligation or liability for the capital lease asset that met the specified recognition criteria and was capitalized.
-Capital Outlay ital Outlay The purchase or construction of a capital asset that represents are exchange of an asset that may be spent (cash) for an asset that cannot be spent, thus resulting in a net decrease in current financial resources.
+Capital Outlay The purchase or construction of a capital asset that represents an exchange of an asset that may be spent (cash) for an asset that cannot be spent, thus resulting in a net decrease in current financial resources.